PaulisMatrix/paulismatrix.github.io/content/notes/Concurrency Control in single node db vs distributed db.md

   - db
   - transactions
 publish: true
+description: Concurrency control mechanisms used to execute transactions in a single node db vs in multi-node system.
 ---
-Concurrency control mechanisms used to execute transactions in a single node db vs in multi-node system.

 ## Prerequisites